Guilherme-Saides-Serbai/Algorithms-and-Data-Structures-1/README.md

    - Each folder contains code and notes on specific topics.
    - You can run the code snippets for hands-on learning and modify them as needed.

-3. **Study the examples**:
-   - Each example is well-documented to explain the working of the algorithm or data structure.